This is a little series on the events that led up to my son's illness. …

-There’s a Rogue Zebra on the Loose: Part 2
+There’s a Rogue Zebra on the Loose Part 2

 When I talked to the attendings, I had explained that we had just been to Vandy and what they had said.
-I told them that I may be overly cautious but it seemed Hunter was getting worse…I told them I was looking to have two doctors, two different hospitals, two different states telling me the same thing and then I would be good to go…I had no intention of staying.
+I told them that I may be overly cautious, but it seemed Hunter was getting worse.
+All I wanted was two doctors, two different hospitals, two different states telling me the same thing.
+Once that was done, I would be good to go.
+The last thing I wanted to do was to stay.

 I am not the type of mama that is always at the hospital or doctors office for every single snot rocket, complaint, bent finger or toe…or even blood gushing.
 I just do not subscribe to that in my life.
-If mama is calm…kid is calm….then things can get done and assessed.
+If mama is calm… the kid is calm….then things can get done and assessed.
 I told these people that.
 I apologized for even taking their time because I was *sure* that everyone was going to agree.

 They didn’t agree.

 Not even in the slightest.

 A 6 Day Stay

 My, previously healthy, 3-year-old was poked, prodded, sedated, infused…..I was alone (Big Daddy was home with the other kiddos), with a 3-year-old, surrounded by a bunch of doctors, residents, interns, students, and nurses.
 There was not one person who would give me a straight answer.
 One of the doctors, I finally cornered, and I told her that I’m a nice person.
 I tolerate a lot.
 I am also a forthright person, and I do not beat around the bush.
 The one thing that can get a bee up my drawers is when people are dishonest or dancing around things for me.